 The Ingredients You’ll Need to Make Ranchero Egg Casserole

 - 1 pound ground pork sausage – I used Jimmy Dean Original Breakfast Sausage Chub.
-Any breakfast sausage would work with the exception of one with Maple or Sage.
+Any breakfast sausage would work except for the one with Maple or Sage.

 - 1 can (4 ounces) diced green Chiles.
 Any brand will work.

 - ½ C water

 - 1 packet (1.25 ounces) Taco Seasoning Mix

 - 1 package (12-count) Yellow Corn Taco Shells, divided – You’ll want the shells broken into large pieces.
 10 are used for the base of the casserole and 2 for garnishing the dish.
 Taco shells are used because of their thinness.

 - 1 can (15 ounces) Black Beans, rinsed, drained.
 You can substitute Pinto Beans if you prefer.

 - 2 Cups (8 ounces) shredded Cheddar or taco cheese